amgb20/ROMIE---Global-Path-Planning/README.md

 This repository contains a series of different TSP algorithms based on Google OR-Tools, Genetic Algorithms and Machine Learning Reinforcement Learning: Q-learning.

+The aim is to build, run and compare the outputs to determine the best TSP algorithm for our project requirements.

 # Details to run TSPP app
 Go into the TSPP/myapp directory and run
 ```bash